Expulsion (education)

 The practice of pressuring parents to voluntarily withdraw their child from an educational institution, termed off-rolling in the UK, is comparable to expulsion.
 Rates of expulsion may be especially high for students of color, even when their behavioral infractions are the same as those of white children.
-Certain disabilities, such as autism and ADHD, also increases the risk of expulsion, despite the fact that this constitutes unlawful discrimination in many jurisdictions.
+Certain disabilities, such as autism and ADHD, also increase the risk of expulsion, despite the fact that this could constitute unlawful discrimination in many jurisdictions.

 By country

 Ireland

 In Ireland, a school must notify the local Educational Welfare Officer before expelling a student; they will then try and find a solution.
 The student cannot be expelled until twenty days after the educational welfare officer has been notified.
 Under Section 29 of the Education Act 1998 an expelled child's parent(s) may appeal an expulsion to the Secretary General of the Department of Education.
 The Child and Family Agency (Tusla) may also appeal an expulsion.
 If the department upholds the expulsion, a further appeal can be brought to the High Court.

 In 2017–18, 29 primary school pupils were expelled in Ireland, up from 18 the previous year.
 In 2015–16, 195 secondary school students were expelled.